aws-samples/amazon-keyspaces-examples/scala/datastax-v4/aws-glue/import-from-s3/README.md

 ## Create IAM ROLE for AWS Glue
-Create a new AWS service role named 'GlueKeyspacesExport' with AWS Glue as a trusted entity.
+Create a new AWS service role named 'GlueKeyspacesImport' with AWS Glue as a trusted entity.

 Included is a sample permissions-policy for executing Glue job.
-You can use managed policies AWSGlueServiceRole, AmazonKeyspacesReadOnlyAccess, read access to S3 bucket containing spack-cassandra-connector jar, configuration.
-Write access to S3 bucket containing backups.
+You can use managed policies AWSGlueServiceRole, AmazonKeyspacesFullAccess, read access to S3 bucket containing spack-cassandra-connector jar, configuration.
+Read access to S3 bucket containing backups.

 ## Cassandra driver configuration to connect to Amazon Keyspaces